Stuycs-K/finalprojectapcs-3-agoes-ardian-chen-stephen/PROTOTYPE.md

 ![UML DIAGRAM](MonopolyUML.png)

+We have five classes: Monopoly, GameManager, Player, BoardSpace, Dice, and Button

+Our Monopoly class will be our main sketch and will just be initializing our GameManager and setting up the game, handling settings, the main game loop, and user input.
+Our GameManager class will be managing the flow of the game, player turns, and interactions between the player and the board (late between the players themselves).
+    * work

 # Intended pacing:

 How you are breaking down the project and who is responsible for which parts.

+MVP TIMELINE:

 Create our own board (Ardian - 5/23)
 Code Dice class and test (Ardian - 5/26)